 Let’s cover a few different directional concepts; This over, under, around, and through activity for preschool is a spatial relations concept.
 These positional concepts are an important part of preschool development.

 Teaching Directional Concepts: Over, Under, Around, and Through

-Spatial Concepts during play
+Learning Spatial Concepts during play

 One rainy pre-Halloween day, I had an idea to bring a pumpkin into our play.
 We were going to play a game teaching Spatial Concepts.

-These are great concepts to teach to preschoolers.
-Especially in pre-handwriting.
+Positional concepts are especially important in pre-handwriting.
 Once they begin handwriting, kids are taught line awareness, placement of letters on the top/middle/bottom lines, how to move over a space between words, how the “y” has a tail that hangs below the bottom line…So many times, a messy hand-writer is showing problems with spatial organization and concepts.

 Teaching Over, Under, Around, and Through

 Pretend Play with Spatial Concepts

 Want to continue the spatial concept learning with your preschooler?